ZeinabHom/MechaCar/README.md

 ## Study Design: MechaCar vs Competition
-For comparing MechaCar performace with industry; the below step should be do;
-1-	Compare Avg of each variable of MechaCar vs industry 2-	Define one KPI for performance and then calculate it for MechaCar vs industry We can make a survey and based one the result we should define our KPIs that define the performance, thise servuy should have two parts; one shows to define main elements from consumer and second part should define the main element from professionals of industry
-After that we need to calculate multi relationship(regression) of each group Then we will have a great formula for performance

-What metric or metrics are you going to test?
+To compare the performance of MechaCar vs its competitors; Define a KPIs list to meaning of performance;
+ In this stage the variables that make performance of MechaCar will be define (all variables should be measurable).
+Then we should calculate them for MechaCar and industry (because we want to compare MechaCar with its competitors, we can calculate Avg of each variable of its competitors).
+We can design a consumer survey and a professional survey to define KPIs.
+Then multi relationship(regression) help us to find a performance formula.
+Then t-test help us to compare MechaCar with its competiters.
-Based on our data; we have the below variables that we need to have average of each one from industry Vehicle length
+Also based on our data; we have the below variables that we can calculate average of each one from industry
+•	Vehicle length
-Vehicle weight
+•	Vehicle weight
-Spoiler angle
+•	Spoiler angle
-Ground clearance
+•	Ground clearance
-AWD
+•	AWD
-mpg
+•	mpg

-Also, if we can do some survey, it is helpful for us to collect more data and define new metrics that is important for consumer when they want to chose a car for example some items from appearance of the car.
+Moreover, consumer survey can help us to define other metrics that impact on  consumer purchase behavior for example some appearance items.
+In this research we should study the below hypothesis;

+Null hypothesis(H0): There is not difference between MechaCar performance vs other competitors Alternative hypothesis(H1): there is difference between MechaCar performance vs other competitors

+T-test is used to analyze the hypotheses.
+Two sample we have, sample 1 is MechaCar and sample2 is avg of industry.